nicklockwood/SwiftFormat/README.md

     let color = 0xFF77A5     -->   let color = 0xff77a5

-*stripHeaders* - removes the comment header blocks that Xcode adds to the top of each file (off by default).
+*fileHeaders* - remove or replace the comment header block that Xcode adds to the top of each file.
+By default this does nothing, but pass `--header strip` to the command line to remove headers, or pass a format string such as `--header "Copyright MyCorp Inc 2015 - {year}"`:

 *wrapArguments* - wraps function arguments and array elements depending on the mode specified.
 E.g. for `beforeFirst`: